bcgov/mds/USAGE.md

 This will add an entry for the document manager backend if it does not currently exist.

-On a mac or linux run the following:
+On a mac or linux run the following in the bin directory:

 ```
-./AddHosts.sh add 127.0.0.1 document_manager_backend
+sudo ./AddHosts.sh add 127.0.0.1 document_manager_backend
 ```

 you will be prompted for your sudo password if the entry does not already exist.